fluxcd/pkg/oci/tests/integration/README.md

     workloads to access ACR.
 - Azure CLI, need to be logged in using `az login` as a User (not a Service Principal).
+- (To run the git integration tests) An Azure DevOps organization, personal access token for accessing repositories within the organization.
+The scope required for the personal access token is:
+  - Project and Team - read, write and manage access
+  - Member Entitlement Management (Read & Write)
+  - Code - Full
+  - Please take a look at the [terraform provider](https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs/guides/authenticating_using_the_personal_access_token#create-a-personal-access-token) for more explanation.

   **NOTE:** To use Service Principal (for example in CI environment), set the `ARM-*` variables in `.env`, source it and authenticate Azure CLI with: